lynnfaraday/aresmush.com/tutorials/code/help.md

 Help files live in a `help\<language code>` folder under the plugin folder.
 This supports having help files in multiple languages, based on the game's locale.

 {% tip %}
-\"en\" is the language code for English, so help files will typically be in the  `help/en`  folder.
+"en" is the language code for English, so help files will typically be in the  `help/en`  folder.
 {% endtip %}

 Help files use [Markdown Text](https://daringfireball.net/projects/markdown/syntax).
 This lets you use formatting and hyperlinks that will show up nicely on the Web Portal and also in-game.